renkodiranje/movie-search/README.md

 Movie search

-#his application allows searching movies, from a json file.
-I used ReactJS
+This application allows searching movies, from a json file.It was made in ReactJS and CSS.

 # Getting Started with Create React App